By: Dr. Lydia Gray

-Known as "overriding dorsal spinous processes" by veterinarians, the condition is a touching or "kissing" of the long thin bones that protrude upward from each vertebrae in the neck or back.
-Spinal processes that rub together are not only painful to the horse, they create additional lesions such as bony remodeling (arthritis) and ligament inflammation (desmitis).
-Signs pointing to this condition include back stiffness, reduced jumping ability, resistance to work, change of temperament, resentment of grooming or picking up the hind feet.
+Known as “overriding dorsal spinous processes” by veterinarians, this term describes the touching or “kissing” of spinal processes, which are the long thin bones that protrude upward from each vertebrae in the neck or back.
+Spinal processes that rub together are not only painful to the horse, but can also create additional issues, including bony remodeling (arthritis) and ligament inflammation (desmitis).

 What can be done about it?

 In some cases, this condition develops after a fall or another injury, but often the conformation of the vertebrae themselves are to blame.
 It is most commonly found in short-backed Thoroughbreds or Thoroughbred crosses used primarily for jumping.
 Show jumpers appear to be the most commonly affected, but eventers and hunters suffer from this condition, too.

 While some horses with “kissing spines” show back pain, many do not and that can make diagnosis challenging.
 Other signs pointing to this condition include: